 Students selecting an Extension subject (Extension English or Mathematics) will be studying 12 units for Year 11.

-\\NOTE
+If they keep their Extension subject(s) in Year 12 they can potentially study 10 units in the HSC year.

+NOTE

-- There are 240-hour Vocational Education and Training (VET) courses.
+- Students can consider a range of 240-hour Vocational Education and Training (VET) courses in their pattern of study.
 A written examination will be offered for the HSC.
-If students want these courses to be available for inclusion in the calculation of their ATAR they must undertake the optional written examination, subject to the ATAR Rules. - Content Endorsed Courses do not count towards the ATAR. - At St Joseph's all students will satisfy NESA regulations by selecting English and either Studies of Religion 1 or Studies in Catholic Thought being compulsory.
-Mathematics must be studied in Year 11.
+If students want these courses to be available for inclusion in the calculation of their ATAR they must undertake the optional written examination, subject to the ATAR Rules. - Content Endorsed Courses do not count towards the ATAR. - At St Joseph's all students will satisfy NESA regulations by selecting English and either Studies of Religion 1 or Catholic Faith in Action

 What type of Higher School Certificate do you want?
 What combinations of subjects do you need?